Labernator/HoR/LegendaryLottery.md

 ## When does the lottery take place?

 After the first scenario and all subsequent scenarios in a campaign a player may participate in the lottery.
-> Each player can only participate once per turn in the lottery.
+> Each player can only buy one ticket per turn for the lottery.

 ## How can I participate in the lottery?

 A lottery ticket is purchased with requisition points.
-One ticket costs 20 RP.
+'The ticket costs 20 RP.'

 ## How is the item determined that I get from the lottery?